 Some people say that it rains so much here because the House of Orange arranged it with the powers-that-be so that Dutch people have something to talk about!
 But why does it rain so much in the Netherlands?
 And does it actually rain that much more than other places?
 Seriously, what is up with the weather in the Netherlands?!
 Let’s find out!

 The Dutch climate

 As you probably know, the Netherlands is located next to the North Sea, and the wind direction usually blows southwest, which means it has what’s known as a ‘moderate maritime climate’.
-This means that Holland experiences warm (but not hot) summers and fairly mild winters, without any really big temperature changes during the seasons (which is certainly not how it feels to me during winter!).
-But compared to places such as say, Canada, the Netherlands doesn’t actually get that cold; as evidenced by the excitement this past winter around it being cold enough to freeze the Amsterdam canals properly for the first time in about seven years.
+This means that Holland experiences warm (but not hot) summers and fairly mild winters, without any really big temperature changes during the seasons (which is certainly not how it feels to me during winter, or summer for that matter!)
+But compared to places such as say, Canada, the Netherlands doesn’t actually get that cold.

 Rain in the Netherlands

-While it seems like it rains A LOT in the Netherlands, in actuality, the average rainfall isn’t that high.
-The main reason that it sure seems to rain so much is because the weather can be very unpredictable and the lack of mountains in the Netherlands means there is nothing to block any incoming depressions from the sea.
-The Netherlands actually only receives about 700 millimetres of rainfall a year, which is fairly similar to places such as San Antonio, Texas (just without any of the really extreme temperature changes, floods and tornadoes)!
+While it seems like it rains a lot in the Netherlands, in actuality, the average rainfall isn’t that high.
+The main reason that it sure seems to rain so much is that the weather can be very unpredictable and the lack of mountains in the Netherlands means there is nothing to block any incoming depressions from the sea.
+The Netherlands actually only receives about 700 millimetres of rainfall a year, which is fairly similar to places such as San Antonio, Texas (just without any of the really extreme temperature changes, floods, and tornadoes)!

 While it might not rain a huge amount, the rainfall does come fairly often in small parts.
 And even those small parts can be annoying when you are trying to get to work or school, sight-see or travel around the country.
 Our top tips for surviving the Dutch rain?